Izamal

 Izamal, the Yellow City of Hills and Three Cultures

-The Magical Town of Izamal is known in Yucatán as the City of Hills.
+As you read above, the Magical Town of Izamal is known in Yucatán as the City of Hills.
 That’s because, it’s said, for a very long time, the city’s many Maya constructions were abandoned to the point that they looked like mounds.
 Not too long ago, Izamaleños still called the pyramids “Cerros” (hills).

 On the other hand, these Maya remains’ coexistence with impressive colonial buildings (such as the San Antonio de Padua convent) and, of course, modern life in México, have given the city a second nickname: the City of Three Cultures.